chieftools/flowguard-proxy/README.md

 Whichever mode you choose, keep direct backend exposure narrow and restart FlowGuard after changing startup-only networking settings.

-#### Headers upstream client IP
+### Headers upstream client IP

 The `headers` mode works with any HTTP backend.
 FlowGuard removes incoming forwarding headers and writes canonical `X-Forwarded-For`, `X-Real-IP`, `X-Forwarded-Host`, and `X-Forwarded-Proto` values from its validated client identity.

-The backend must trust only connections that actually came through FlowGuard.
-Trusting a public server address is not inherently unsafe, but it becomes a spoofing risk if an attacker or another local workload can reach the backend directly while supplying its own forwarding headers.
-FlowGuard installs a direct-port guard for its interception listeners; you should still keep backend exposure and local workload access as narrow as possible.
+The backend must trust only connections that came through FlowGuard.
+An attacker can spoof forwarding headers if they can reach the backend directly from a trusted address.
+FlowGuard guards its own interception ports, but you must also restrict access to the backend.

-`set_real_ip_from` matches the TCP source address of the peer sending the forwarding header; it does not trust every request sent to that public destination.
+`set_real_ip_from` matches the TCP source address of the peer that sends the forwarding header.
+It does not trust every request sent to that public address.
 When FlowGuard is disabled, a direct client's source address does not match the server's own public address, so NGINX ignores client-supplied forwarding headers.
-If a CDN or another trusted proxy may connect directly while FlowGuard is disabled, keep that proxy's ranges in the trusted set as well.
+Add the address ranges of any CDN or other proxy that may connect directly while FlowGuard is disabled.

 For NGINX, replace the example addresses with every address on which FlowGuard accepts traffic:

 ```nginx
 real_ip_header X-Forwarded-For;